hansenji/WorkerInject/README.md

 #### Factory

+It is recommended to use [On-demand Initialization](https://developer.android.com/topic/libraries/architecture/workmanager/advanced/custom-configuration#on-demand).

-Inside your Application inject the `com.vikingsen.inject.worker.WorkerFactory`
+To do this inside your Application inject the `com.vikingsen.inject.worker.WorkerFactory`

 Java
 ```java